rblakemesser/rblakemesser.github.io/index.md

 ---
 layout: about
 title: home
-subtitle: We're getting married
+subtitle: Hello there
 nav: true
 permalink: /
-image: "kb3.jpg"
+image: "kb2.jpg"
 ---

-We're getting married!
-Thanks for sharing the journey with us.
+This is my personal web-site.